gil0mendes/Initium/docs/initium-protocol.md

 with an identical header identifying the type and size of that tag.
 The start of the tag list is aligned to the page size, and the start of each tag is aligned on an 8 byte boundary after the end of the previous tag.
-The tag list is terminated with an `LAOS_TAG_NONE` tag.
-The tag list is mapped in a virtual memory range, and the physical memory containing it is marked in the memory map as `LAOS_MEMORY_RECLAIMABLE`.
+The tag list is terminated with an `INITIUM_TAG_NONE` tag.
+The tag list is mapped in a virtual memory range, and the physical memory containing it is marked in the memory map as `INITIUM_MEMORY_RECLAIMABLE`.
 Multiple tags of the same type are guaranteed to be grouped together in the tag list.

 The header of each tag is in the following format:

     typedef struct laos_tag
 	{
     	uint32_t type;
     	uint32_t size;